 Looking for some Bullet Journal theme ideas?
-Check out some of the ones I created in my Bullet Journals so far.
+Check out some of the ones I created in my Bullet Journals for 2018-2020.

-I’ve been Bullet Journaling since 2018 and at the moment I’m on my journal number 3, almost about to move to my number 4.
+I’ve been Bullet Journaling since 2018, and at the moment, I’m on my journal number 3, and almost about to move to number 4.

-So I thought it would be fun to look back at all the themes I did so far and share with you all which ones I’d rate as my top three.
+So I thought it would be fun to look back at all the themes I have done so far and share with you all which ones I’d rate as my top three.